For Immediate Release

 California Law Allows Time Off to Vote on Election Day

 California Elections Code section 14000 allows workers up to two hours off, without a loss of pay, to vote if they do not have enough time to do so in their non-work hours.
-The law requires workers to give their employers two working days’ notice before the election if they will need to take time off to vote.
+The law requires workers to notify their employers two working days before the election if they need to take time off to vote.

 Every California employer is required to post, in a visible location, a notice informing employees of their rights at least 10 days before an election.
 The Secretary of State’s office offers these free, print-ready notices in 10 languages at: http://www.sos.ca.gov/elections/time-vote-notices/